Officers, N.C.O.s and Men of the 1st Battalion, Buried in Quiévrain Communal Cemetery.

 At the time of his enlistment he was employed as a Farm Labourer.
 He was 5′ 4¾” tall (1.64 m.), weighed 112 lbs.
 (8 st. 0lbs.) had a ‘fresh‘ complexion, blue eyes and brown hair.
 His religion was Church of England.

-Maud re-married Charles Tierney at Birkenhead, Cheshire, on 9th February 1915 – less than 6 months after John’s death – and was living at 4 Austin Street, Birkenhead, at the time of the compilation of the CWGC records.
-She, therefore, qualified for the remarriage Gratuity of £39 – worth a little over £3,000 today.
+Maud re-married Charles Tierney at Birkenhead, Cheshire, on 9th February 1915 – less than 6 months after John’s death – and was living at 10 Bertha Street, Birkenhead, when she applied for a Pension.
+She opted for the remarriage Gratuity of £39 – worth a little over £5,000 today, so no Pension was awarded.
+At the time of the compilation of the CWGC records she had moved to 4 Austin Street, Birkenhead.

 Military Service: John enlisted at Birkenhead, Cheshire on 26th February 1904, aged 18 years and 8 months.
 His original service was 3 + 7 (i.e. 3 years active service + 7 years reserve).